d3fin3d/staff/guidelines.md

 * __Repeat offenses result in 3 point infractions__

+  If a user ignores an informal infraction and continues to break the same rule, then give a 2 point infraction.
-  If a user ignores an infraction and continues to break the same rule, then give a 3 point infraction.
+  If a user ignores a 1 point infraction and continues to break the same rule, then give a 3 point infraction.
 If they do it again, ping an admin to look at possible ban.
 The lee-way for this is about 3 months from the *last* infraction, regardless of the reason.